fierval/deep-reinforcement-learning/p1_navigation/Report.md

 ### Future Work

 The following can be investigated:
-* Degrading learning rate is something easy and necessary to try at the later stages of training
+* Degrading learning rate is something easy and necessary to try at the later stages of training.
 * Adam hyper-parameters may also need some fine-tuning to see if they help with the network being "stuck" at the later stages
 * [Double Q-Network](https://arxiv.org/pdf/1509.06461.pdf).
 In my experiments (see above) trying to freeze Q targets actually deteriorated perfromance.
 It would be interesting to see if a Double DQN would help.
 * [Noisy Net](https://arxiv.org/pdf/1706.10295.pdf).
 Experimenting with noise could be interesting.